rraptor06/nonhost.ml/README.md

 ## 📝 CREDITS: 📝
 -----------------------------------------------------------------------------------------------------------------------------
 - Lokey for VulcainV1.7/TrinityV3/Phantom3 files.
-- Hide/Canteventry for stealing Nonhost's WebSocket lol.
+- Hide/Canteventry for stealing nonhost's socket server.
-- BullyWiiPlaza for the web files he gave me.
+- BullyWiiPlaza for the web files.
+- Toffelz for the socket server documentation.